 Are you passionate about promoting communication equity and fostering cultural competence within the Deaf* community?
 Our ASL and English Interpreting degree is tailored to nurture such aspirations.
 With this degree, you will be equipped with the necessary skills and practical experience to evolve into proficient ASL/English interpreters and emerge as agents of change in the field.

 Cultivate Career Competence Through Critical Service Learning and Internships

-You’ll have the opportunity to engage in service-based learning, volunteering with organizations like the Metro Deaf School, Minnesota State Academy for the Deaf, Thompson Hall Deaf Club, and many after-school programs.
+As part of our community-centered approach, fostering social justice and communication equity, you will have the unique opportunity to engage in critical service-based learning, collaborating with organizations such as the Metro Deaf School, Minnesota State Academy for the Deaf, Thompson Hall Deaf Club, and numerous other community partners.

-The Department of American Sign Language (ASL) and Interpreting at St. Kate's is fully accredited by the Commission on Collegiate Interpreter Education.
+St. Catherine University's Department of American Sign Language (ASL) and Deaf Communities proudly holds full accreditation from the esteemed Commission on Collegiate Interpreter Education (CCIE).

 *The term deaf refers to various deaf simultaneous and intersectional identities and ways of being in this world.
 Intersectionality shows us that social identities work on multiple levels, resulting in unique experiences, opportunities, and barriers for each person.